cbwinslow/opendiscourse-mcp/GIT_PUSH_SUMMARY.md

 ## 🎉 Current Status

 **GitHub:** ✅ Complete and up-to-date
-**GitLab:** ⏳ Waiting for manual setup or new token
+**GitLab:** ✅ Complete and up-to-date

-All code is safely pushed to GitHub and ready for production use!
+All code is successfully pushed to both GitHub and GitLab and ready for production use!